Hispanics and Latinos in Massachusetts

+As of 2025, estimates 18.6% of the total states population is of Hispanic or Latino ethnic origin (1,335,876), with Portuguese added an estimated 23.3%.

-Starting in the 1960’s, there was large influx of Hispanic immigrants to the state of Massachusetts mainly because of the economic opportunities the state has to offer.
+Starting in the 1960s, there was large influx of Hispanic immigrants to the state of Massachusetts mainly because of the economic opportunities the state has to offer.
 The Latino population in the state of Massachusetts continues to grow at a rapid rate.